 My Path to Coaching

-Before becoming a life coach and board-certified health coach, I spent years in healthcare management — serving on the executive team of an acute-care hospital and leading medical-staff programs that supported collaboration and education.
-Later, my husband and I built a national commercial construction company that grew to nearly 50 employees.
+Before becoming a life coach and board-certified health coach, I spent almost a decade in healthcare management where I served on the executive team of an acute-care hospital, leading medical-staff programs that supported collaboration and education.
+Later, my husband and I co-founded a national commercial construction company that grew to nearly 50 employees, where I laid the foundation for finance, IT, legal, HR, and operations.
 It was rewarding work, but also demanding.

-Like many women balancing career and motherhood, I often pushed through exhaustion, juggling deadlines, long nights, and the invisible load of caring for everyone else.
-Chronic stress became my normal, and over time, I began to see how easily even the most capable, well-intentioned women can lose connection with their own health and energy.
+Like many women balancing career and motherhood, I carried a lot — deadlines, long nights, and the invisible load of caring for everyone else.
+Chronic stress became my normal, and over time I began to see how easily even the most capable, well-intentioned women can lose connection with their own health and energy.

 What “Rooted in Being” Means